aternosgames/concepts/technical/keystone.md

 ## Features

 * Database APIs which allow communication with the database through keystone.
-* Standard component enums such as Rank that are shared across multiple implementations
+* Standard component enums such as Rank and UserType, that are shared across multiple implementations
 * ...